yw3576/Projects/README.md

 # Projects
-This project contains the
+I summarize my projects during my Ph.D.

-## Deep Reinforcement Learning for Autonomous Vehicle Control
+## Deep Reinforcement Learning (DRL) for Autonomous Vehicle (AV) Control
-For this project, we train a deep reinforcement learning (DRL) agent by DDPG (Deep Deterministic Policy Gradient) algorithm to control the acceleration of an AV.
-This AV can help relieve the traffic congestion in modern traffic system.
+Train a DRL agent with the DDPG algorithm in Python to control the AV's acceleration, potentially reducing traffic congestion.

-## Traffic Simulation for Autonomous Vehicles in SUMO (Simulation of Urban MObility)
+## Traffic Simulation for AVs in SUMO (Simulation of Urban MObility)
-Test the AV with the trained controller in the traffic simulator SUMO.
-SUMO is connected with Python by the API, TraCI, for information transfer, data acquisition and analysis.
+Test the AV with the trained controller in the traffic simulator SUMO, which is connected to Python via the TraCI API for data transfer, acquisition, and analysis.

 ## Deep Learning for Object Recognition
-Train Deep neural networks on different datasets (Imagenet, VGGFace2, GTSRB, etc.) with different network architectures (Alexnet, DenseNet, ResNet, etc.) by Pytorch and Tensorflow.
+Train deep neural networks using PyTorch and TensorFlow on various datasets (Imagenet, VGGFace2, GTSRB) and network architectures (Alexnet, DenseNet, ResNet).

 ## Statitic Learning for Industry Process
-Perform statistic learning techniques in Matlab, e.g., PCA (Principal Component Analysis), FDA (Fisher Discriminant Analysis), to extract the latent features of industry process data, e.g. Tennessee-Eastman benchmark process, for data modeling and fault diagnosis.
+Apply statistical learning techniques like PCA and FDA in Matlab to extract latent features from industry process data (e.g. Tennessee-Eastman benchmark process).
+This is used for data modeling and fault diagnosis.